Custom software: Hospitals

 Hospitals can keep electronic health records and retrieve them any time.
 This enables a doctor and his or her assistants to transfer the details of a patient through a network.

 Keeping patients' blood groups in a hospital database makes the search for suitable blood quicker and easier.

 Hospitals also use billing software, especially in their dispensaries.

 Places of education

 Schools use custom software to keep admission details of students.
 They produce Transfer Certificates also.
 Some governments develop special software for all of their schools.
 Sampoorna is a school management system project implemented by the Education Department of Government of Kerala, India to automate the system and process of over 15,000 schools in the state.
 These projects brings a uniformity for the schools.

 Retail

 Billing is a common use of custom software.
-Custom software is often used by small shops, supermarkets and wholesale sellers to handle inventory details and to generate bills.
+Custom software is often used by small shops, supermarkets, and wholesale sellers to handle inventory details and generate bills.
+Customer relationship management (CRM) systems integrate customer and operational data into a single platform, enabling businesses to manage transactions, automate workflows, and improve operational efficiency through reporting and analytics.

+supermarkets and wholesale sellers to handle inventory details and to generate bills.